 • It is the sole river in India whose gender is considered male.

-• Source of the rive is Angsi Glacier near Mansarovar Lake, Tibet, China.
+• Source of the river is Angsi Glacier near Mansarovar Lake, Tibet, China.

 • After the Indus river, It is the second river that originates from the Mansarovar ranges.

 • In Tibet (autonomous region of China), it is called the Yarlung Tsangpo River.
 The river enters India via Arunachal Pradesh, then traverses through Assam, and finally enters Bangladesh.

 • During the rainstorm season (June–October), floods are exceptionally usual.